After the Shame: How to Re-Center Your Bruised Emotions

 James Ochoa, LPC, author of Focused Forward: Navigating the Storms of Adult ADHD, is founder and director of The Life Empowerment Center in Austin, Texas.

-James M Ochoa, LPC, is a member of ADDitude’s ADHD Specialist Panel.
+James M Ochoa, LPC, is a member of ADDitude’s ADHD Medical Review Panel.